-Carrie’s improbable but nonfiction résumé includes a degree in English and French from Bryn Mawr College, a Rhodes Scholarship, a doctorate in modern languages from Oxford University, and a Yale law degree.
+Carrie’s résumé includes a degree in English and French magna cum laude from Bryn Mawr College, a Rhodes Scholarship, a doctorate in modern languages from Oxford University, and a Yale law degree.
 She has always been a writer.
 “The writing comes easily,” she says.
 “It’s what I’m always doing in the background, whatever else is going on.
-It’s like my resting pulse rate to be scribbling what’s happening in my head.
+It’s my resting pulse rate to be scribbling what’s happening in my head.
 If I didn’t, I’d be wandering the streets talking to myself.
 Sometimes I do that anyway.”

-In 2006, Carrie founded the legal nonprofit Plains Justice, which provides public interest energy and environmental legal services in the northern plains states.
-Carrie and Plains Justice have played a key role in halting several new coal plants, enacting clean energy reforms, and launching the Keystone XL pipeline campaign.
+In 2006, Carrie founded the legal nonprofit Plains Justice, which provides public interest energy and environmental legal services in the northern plains states and played a key role in halting several new coal plants, enacting clean energy reforms, and launching the Keystone XL pipeline campaign.
 “I’m still involved in Plains Justice, but I went back to private practice in 2012.
 Running a nonprofit takes a unique blend of selflessness and enough raging narcissism to think you really can change the world.
 The burnout rate is similar to that of telemarketers.”
-She is currently board president of Billings Bookstore Cooperative, which recently brought a community-owned independent bookstore to Montana’s largest city, and a board member for Plains Justice and Ohio-based Institute for Energy Economics and Financial Analysis.
+Carrie is also the founding Board President of This House of Books, a cooperatively-owned independent bookstore in Billings, and a board member for the Institute for Energy Economics and Financial Analysis, a policy think tank.

 Author photo by Dewey Vanderhoff taken at Trail Town, Cody, WY